US Capitol storming: Trump won't attend Biden inauguration | DW | 08.01.2021

 The announcement came as some lawmakers in Congress were to debate whether to bring articles of impeachment to the House of Representatives for a vote after pro-Trump rioters stormed the US Capitol building.

 Wednesday's violence saw his supporters occupy the building for several hours as lawmakers were tallying the electoral votes that certified Biden's victory.
-The riotous incident left 5 people dead.
+The riotous incident left five people dead.

-Trump was accused of inciting violence after he encouraged a crowd, gathered for a speech near the White House to march on the Capitol, then refused to forcefully condemn the violent assault and appeared to excuse it.
+Trump was accused of inciting the crowd, gathered for a speech near the White House, to march on the Capitol, then refused to forcefully condemn the violent assault for at least a day and appeared to excuse it.

-House Speaker Nancy Pelosi discussed the prospect of impeachment with her leadership team Thursday night, hours after announcing the House was willing to act if Vice President Mike Pence and other officials did not invoke Section 4 of the 25th Amendment — the forceful removal of Trump from power by his own Cabinet.
+House Speaker Nancy Pelosi discussed the prospect of impeachment with her leadership team Thursday night, hours after announcing the House was willing to act if Vice President Mike Pence and other officials did not invoke Section 4 of the 25th Amendment of the US Constitution — which permits the forceful removal of a president from power by his own Cabinet.

-Trump's move had been widely expected, as for months he falsely claimed victory in the election and promulgated baseless claims of voter fraud.
+Trump's move had been widely expected, as for weeks he falsely claimed victory in the US presidential election and promulgated baseless claims of voter fraud.

 His own administration said the election had been fairly run.